Kentico/xperience-algolia/README.md

 _algoliaInsightsService.SetInsightsUrls(results);
 ```

 Now, when you display the search results using the `Url` property, it will look something like _https://mysite.com/store/brewers/aeropress/?object=88&pos=2&query=d057994ba21f0a56c75511c2c005f49f_.
-To submit the event to Algolia when your visitor clicks this link, inject an instance of `IAlgoliaInsightsService` into the view that renders the linked page.
+To submit the event to Algolia when your visitor clicks this link, inject `IAlgoliaInsightsService` into the view that renders the linked page.
 Or, you can inject it into the view which renders all pages, e.g. _\_Layout.cshtml_.
 Call `LogSearchResultClicked()`, `LogSearchResultConversion()`, or both methods of the service:

 ```cshtml
 @inject IAlgoliaInsightsService _insightsService